mikependon/RepoDB.NET/pages/operations/averageall.md

 ### Table Hints

-To pass a hints, simply write the *TableHints* and pass it in the `hints` argument.
+To pass a hint, simply write the table-hints and pass it in the `hints` argument.

 ```csharp
 using (var connection = new SqlConnection(connectionString))